 Leading Through Courage, Trust, Transparency, and Engagement

 While CMNH was hitting its goals, leaders thought there was room for improvement.
-In order to improve efficiency, what they needed was a complete redesign of their operating model.
+In order to improve efficiency, what they needed was a complete redesign of their operating model for true business transformation.

 Bringing Strategy to Life